dmaksimov/docs/getting-started/installation.md

 ## Setup

-The preferred method of installing is through Git by running the following command from your server's command line.
+Running the following `git` command from your server's command line is the preferred method of installing the codebase.

 ```bash
 git clone https://github.com/directus/directus.git